 TURKISH FOOD GUIDE

-Considered one of the world’s greatest cuisines because of its diversity, long history, and the legacy left behind by an imperial kitchen, it seemed that every region we visited had something interesting to offer.
+Turkish food is uh-mazing!
+We fell in love with it the first day we were there.
+It’s considered one of the world’s greatest cuisines because of its diversity, long history, and the legacy left behind by an imperial kitchen.
 Check out my post for a list of 27 delicious things to eat and drink in Turkey.

 WHERE TO EAT